lrusso/VirtualXP/README.md

 ## The MODELRAM.EXE file in the VirtualXP.iso

-It's a self extracting exe file created with the 7-Zip command line that extracts the **Documents and Settings** folder in the RAMDisk.
+It's a self extracting exe file created with the 7-Zip command line that automatically extracts the **Documents and Settings** folder in the RAMDisk when VirtualXP is booting.
 The command to create this file is the following:

 ```
 7z a MODELRAM.EXE -mx9 -sfx "Documents and Settings"